-The production revolution which began in the 1950s and is still proceeding, causes powerful acceleration of scientific and technological progress.
-Taking into account expected changes in the next 50 years, this revolution deserves to be called 'Cybernetic' (see our explanation below).
-The initial phase of this revolution (the 1950s - the 1990s) can be referred to as a scientificinformational as it was characterized by the transition to scientific methods of planning, forecasting, marketing, logistics, production managements, distribution and circulation of resources, and communication.
+The production revolution which began in the 1950s and is still in process and it causes powerful acceleration of scientific and technological progress.
+Taking into account expected changes in the next 50 years, this revolution deserves to be called 'Cy-bernetic' (see our explanation below).
+The initial phase of this revolution (the 1950s - the 1990s) can be referred to as a scientific-informational as it was characterized by the transition to scientific methods of planning, forecasting, marketing, logistics, production managements, distribution and circulation of resources, and communication.
 The most radical changes took place in the sphere of informatics and information technologies.
 The final phase will begin approximately in the 2030s or the 2040s and will last until the 2070s.
 We called this phase a 'phase of self-regulating systems' (see below).
-Now we are in the intermediate (modernization) phase which will last until the 2030s.
-It is characterized by powerful improvement and diffusion of innovations made at the initial phase in particular by a wide proliferation of easy-tohandle computers, means of communication, and formation of macrosector of services among which information and financial services took the major place.
-At the same time the innovations necessary to start the final phase of the Cybernetic Revolution are being prepared.
+Now we are in the intermediate (modernization) phase which will last until the